× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Prerequisite: Fists of Steel

 You’ve attached a pair of pistons and metal fists onto your suit, allowing you to use a charge to make your punches incredibly strong until the end of your next turn.
-These punches deal 1d10 physical base damage and scale with the Unarmed skill.
+These punches deal 1d10 physical base damage, have a Crit Range of 19-20, and scale with the Unarmed skill.

 Prerequisite: Turret Artifice

-You’ve engineered a way to control your Turret remotely, allowing you to aim and fire it from a distance of up to 20m (it must already be set up for you to do this).
+You’ve engineered a way to control your Turret remotely, allowing you to set up, aim, and fire it from a distance of up to 20m (it must already be placed for you to do this).
 This feat would also allow you to prevent the Turret from being used by someone you don’t want using it so long as you are within 20m of it.

 Prerequisite: Teleporter

 You’ve found a way to enhance the workings of the teleporter.
-The user now knows exactly where and how they will place themselves and can use that knowledge to make a single attack using the same time that they took when they teleported, assuming the attack would normally take you <3 seconds.
+The user now knows exactly where and how they will place themselves and can use that knowledge to make or begin a single action (including attacks) using the same time that they took when they teleported.

 Expert